Get Maintouch

 That last part matters.
 AI chatbots cite content that's unique and factual.
 When you use actual customer language from sales recordings and real product specs, you create content that stands out in both search and AI responses.

 Technical fixes run automatically.
-We identify missing metadata, schema issues, indexing problems, then push fixes through your CMS.
+We identify missing metadata, schema issues, and indexing problems, then push fixes through your CMS.

 Final Thoughts on the Future of Search Optimization